Photo: By Sven Mandel (Own work) [CC BY-SA 4.0 (http://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons

-John Miles follow-up to the Rebel album was entitled Stranger in the City.
-Once again the release of the album was followed by a huge media advertising campaign in the United States.
-The album was produced by Rupert Holmes who would have a huge hit on his own in 1979 with Escape(The Pina Colada Song) During the time between the Rebel and Stranger in the City Albums, John Miles toured in the U.K opening for the Rolling Stones and Elton John.
+John Miles’ follow-up to the Rebel album was entitled Stranger in the City.
+Once again, the album’s release was followed by a considerable media advertising campaign in the United States.
+The album was produced by Rupert Holmes, who would have a huge hit on his own in 1979 with “Escape(The Pina Colada Song).”
+During the time between the Rebel and Stranger in the City Albums, John Miles toured in the U.K., opening for the Rolling Stones and Elton John.
 After the release of Stranger in the City, John Miles would release eight more albums until his last one Tom and Catherine was released in 1999.
+John Miles passed away in 2021

-album, John Miles sang lead vocals on the songs “Wasting my Time,” and “Wanna Make Love.”
+Although John Miles never gained much popularity in the United States, hardcore fans of Led Zeppelin heard of him because of his work with Jimmy Page.
+In 1988, Jimmy Page released his first solo album entitled Outrider.
+On the Outrider album, John Miles sang lead vocals on the songs “Wasting My Time” and “Wanna Make Love.”
 Both songs were co-written between Jimmy Page and John Miles.
-The same album also featured lead vocals by Robert Plant leaving John Miles in pretty good company.
+The same album also featured lead vocals by Robert Plant, leaving John Miles in pretty good company.

 # 10 – Rebel

 The John Miles song “Rebel,” was the title track from the singer’s debut album.
 The song featured one of John Miles’ greatest guitar licks.
 The album was released on March 6th, 1976.
 The album was recorded at the famous Abbey Studios in England.
 The song “Rebel,” was written by John Miles and Bob Marshall.
+John Miles had a very distinctive guitar sound.
+One can hear it initially at the start of the track.

 # 9 – Song For You

-The John Miles Song, Song For You was released on John Miles 1983 album Play On.
+The John Miles Song, “Song For You,” was released on John Miles’ 1983 album Play On.
 The song appeared as the second song on the album.
-One of the most notable attributes of the Play On album was that it was produced by Gus Dudgeon.
-The famed producer Gus Dudgeon was well known for the incredible work he had done as a producer on some of Elton John’s most memorable albums.
+One of the most notable attributes of the Play On album was that Gus Dudgeon produced it.
+The famed producer Gus Dudgeon was well known for his incredible work as a producer on some of Elton John’s most memorable albums.

 # 8 – Pull the Damn Thing Down

 Although we have tried not to include too many John Miles Songs from the Rebel album because they are all so good, we couldn’t resist listing this one.
-The song “Pull the Damn Thing Down,” appeared as the last song on the album before the title track Music reprise.
-It was common for 1970’s albums to place usually one of the best tracks or at least epic tracks on an album at the end.
-The placing of “Pull the Damn Thing Down,” was a perfect example of that concept.
+The song “Pull the Damn Thing Down” appeared as the last song on the album before the title track “Music” reprise.
+It was common for 1970s albums to place usually one of the best tracks or at least epic tracks on an album at the end.
+The placing of “Pull the Damn Thing Down” was a perfect example of that concept.

 # 7 – Manhattan Skyline